parikshitg/urlshortener/README.md

-# URLSHORTNER
+# URLSHORTENER

-This is a simple Golang server written in Go for url shortner.
+This is a simple Golang server written in Go for url shortener.

 Note: This project uses Gin instead of net/http or Gorilla Mux because Gin provides: